Jay Nagy

 Copied!

 Jay Nagy is a Senior Director with Alvarez & Marsal Public Sector Services in Tampa.
-He specializes in the public sector and focuses on behavioral health system transformation and Medicaid managed care for vulnerable populations.
+Specializing in the public sector, he focuses on behavioral health system transformation and Medicaid-managed care for vulnerable populations.

-Mr. Nagy brings over 20 years of experience working in private sector finance, health system strategy, managed care, and human services.
-He currently leads New Hampshire’s (NH’s) implementation of Section 1115 demonstration authority from the Centers for Medicare & Medicaid Services (CMS) to allow Medicaid to reimburse a tailored package of care coordination services provided to incarcerated individuals with serious mental illness (SMI) or substance use disorder (SUD) in the 45 days prior to release.
+Mr. Nagy brings 25 years of experience across private sector finance, health system strategy, managed care, and human services.
+He is currently leading the implementation of a Section 1115 demonstration approved by the Centers for Medicare & Medicaid Services (CMS), enabling New Hampshire Medicaid to reimburse a tailored package of care coordination services for incarcerated individuals with serious mental illness (SMI) or substance use disorder (SUD) prior to release, to support successful community reentry.
+In parallel, Mr. Nagy was instrumental in securing an extension of New Hampshire’s 1115 authority to reimburse services for Medicaid beneficiaries with SMI or SUD provided by facilities designated as Institutions for Mental Diseases (IMDs).

-Notably, Mr. Nagy led an assessment of Georgia’s step-down continuum of care for patients being discharged from state hospitals, with the goal of identifying opportunities to increase state hospital throughput (particularly for forensic patients), enhance and expand capacity in step-down settings, and reduce the waitlist for competency restoration in state hospitals.
-Previously, he led the development of a capacity-planning tool and strategic plan to expand Georgia’s crisis continuum of care, primarily for non-forensic patients.
-This strategic plan supported appropriations to increase investment in the Community Service Boards that provide essential crisis stabilization services.
+Notably, Mr. Nagy led an assessment of Georgia’s step-down continuum of care for patients being discharged from state hospitals to reduce the waitlist for competency restoration.
+Previously, he also led the development of a capacity-planning tool and strategic plan to expand Georgia’s crisis continuum of care, which supported state appropriations to increase investment in essential crisis stabilization services.

 Mr. Nagy earned bachelor’s degrees in finance and international studies from the University of Pennsylvania.